accellera-official/systemc/docs/tlm/tlm_README.md

 # README for TLM-2.0

-This is the proof of concept implementation for the OSCI TLM-2.0 standard, as defined by the IEEE 1666-2011 SystemC Language Reference Manual.
+This is the proof of concept implementation for the TLM-2.0 standard, as defined by the IEEE 1666-2023 SystemC Language Reference Manual.

 # IMPORTANT

-This version of the TLM-2.0 code is version 2.0.3.
-It has some minor changes compared to the previous version.
-For details of changes, please refer to the SystemC RELEASENOTES file.
+This version of the TLM-2.0 code contains updates compared to the previous version.
+For details of changes, please refer to the IEEE 1666-2023 SystemC Language Reference Manual.

 # Licensing and Copyright